40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

-Cozy maximalism combines the warmth of cozy spaces with the richness of maximalist decor.
-This trend celebrates individuality by layering vibrant colors, diverse textures, and eclectic elements to create lively, inviting atmospheres.
+Cozy maximalism combines the comfort of warm, inviting spaces with the bold expression of layered design.
+This style embodies personality by blending vibrant colors, varied textures, and eclectic pieces to create spaces that are full of life and charm.

 1. Rich Jewel Colors